Perttu84/DevOps-with-Docker-2019/README.md

 ```
 docker run -i ubuntu sh -c 'apt-get update; apt-get install curl --assume-yes; echo "Input website:"; read website; echo "Searching.."; sleep 1; curl http://$website;'
 ```
+So I added `-i` to wait for user input for the website and commands `apt-get update; apt-get install curl --assume-yes;` to the commands given in shell inside the container to install curl.
+Flag `--assume-yes` makes the installation not to wait for confirmation.